Akhrameev/SubmoduleMerged_Check/README.md

 10. **Display Submodule Not Modified:** Announces success if last commit wasn't merged, but also no change was committed to `origin/master`.
 11. **Fail if Not Merged:** Will interrupt the workflow if you didn't merge to `origin/master`.
 This behavior is what ensures your branches remain properly merged.

+## Demonstration

+To demonstrate the workflow, the repository contains three open pull requests, each linking to this submodule at a specific commit:

+1.  **PR 2: Unreachable Commit:** The submodule is pointed to a commit that *does not exist* in this repository (e.g., a typo in the commit SHA, or a commit that was never pushed).
+This will cause the workflow to fail, as the commit will be unresolvable.
+2.  **PR 4: Merged Commit:** The submodule is pointed to a commit that *is* present in this repository and has already been merged into the `master` branch.
+The workflow should succeed in this case.
+3.  **PR 5: Unmerged Commit:** The submodule is pointed to a commit that *is* present in this repository *but has not been merged* into the `master` branch (i.e., the commit exists on a feature branch but has not been pulled into `master`).
+The workflow should fail in this case, indicating that the changes need to be merged first.

 ## Configuration

 * **Target Branch:** The workflow currently runs on pushes to the `develop` and `main` branches.
 You can adjust this in the `on:` section of the workflow file: